Zeta functions and Bernstein-Sato polynomials for ideals in dimension two: Attaining all roots of in the two monomial case can---in general---not be done without creating unwanted poles

 Let $g$ be a polynomial such that $\nu_4\neq7$.
 We prove that \ZtopIg\ cannot have a pole in $-7/5$.
 Recall that $\nu_4=5+\min\{i+4j\mid(i,j)\in\supp g\}$.
 If $\nu_4=5$, then $g(0)\neq0$ and $\ZtopIg=\ZtopI$ has only one pole, namely $-1$.

-If $\nu_4=6$, we know $g$ does not have a constant term and does have a term in~$x$.
-Consequently, $\nu_0\in\{1,2\}$, $\nu_1=3$, $\nu_2=4$ and $\nu_3=5$, and all candidate-poles, arising from the minimal principalization of \I, differ from $-7/5$.
-Moreover, the strict transform of $\{g=0\}$, under this principalization, does not intersect exceptional divisors $E_2$, $E_3$ and $E_4$, and does not intersect $E_1^{\circ}$, unless transversally (this is if and only if $g$ has a term in $y$).
+If $\nu_4=6$, we know $g$ does not have a constant term and does have a term in $x$.
+Consequently, $\nu_0\in\{1,2\}$, $\nu_1=3$, $\nu_2=4$, and $\nu_3=5$, and all candidate poles, arising from the minimal principalization of \I, differ from $-7/5$.
+Moreover, the strict transform of $\{g=0\}$, under this principalization, does not intersect exceptional divisors $E_2$, $E_3$, and $E_4$, and does not intersect $E_1^{\circ}$, unless transversally (this is if and only if $g$ has a term in $y$).
 The strict transform may intersect $E_0^{\circ}$, but this does not affect \ZtopIg.
-It follows that all candidate-poles, created in going -- in a minimal way -- from the minimal principalization to a local embedded resolution of \Ig, come from an exceptional divisor lying above $E_0\cap E_1$.
+It follows that all candidate poles, created in going---in a minimal way---from the minimal principalization to a local embedded resolution of \Ig, come from an exceptional divisor lying above $E_0\cap E_1$.